lfoppiano/document-qa/README.md

 ### Chunks size
 When uploaded, each document is split into blocks of a determined size (250 tokens by default).
-This setting allow users to modify the size of such blocks.
+This setting allows users to modify the size of such blocks.
-Smaller blocks will result in smaller context, yielding more precise sections of the document.
+Smaller blocks will result in a smaller context, yielding more precise sections of the document.
-Larger blocks will result in larger context less constrained around the question.
+Larger blocks will result in a larger context less constrained around the question.

 ### Query mode
 Indicates whether sending a question to the LLM (Language Model) or to the vector storage.